Knowledge Level: Intermediate

 Fat burning adaptation

 This is where it is vital to differentiate between performance benefits for endurance cycling and health/weight loss benefits.
-Training for long durations at low “fat burning” intensities might not burn calories as quickly or give the same health benefits as HIIT training in such a time efficient way but it is unique in developing your ability to utilise your fat reserves as a fuel.
+Training for long durations at low “fat burning” intensities might not burn calories as quickly or give the same health benefits as HIIT training in such a time efficient way but it is effective in developing your ability to utilise your fat reserves as a fuel.
 This physiological adaptation is one of the key determining factors of endurance performance.
 Without it, you are reliant on the carbohydrates you can take in as you ride.
-Make a mistake with your fuelling or go too hard and stall digestion and you will come to a grinding halt.
-Having a body that is well adapted to burning fat means that you don’t have to walk this nutritional knife-edge on every long ride and, the only way to develop this is by doing long and steady rides.
+Make a mistake with your fuelling or go too hard and stall your digestion and you will come to a grinding halt.
+Having a body that is well adapted to burning fat means that you don’t have to walk this nutritional knife-edge on every long ride and the only way to develop this is by doing those endurance rides.